commercialhaskell/stack/doc/commands/script_command.md

     The first time that Stack deduces package names from module names can take some time.
 Use the `--verbose` option to understand Stack's progress.

+!!! note

+    The installed packages of modules exposed by public sub-libraries will not be deduced, because those installed packages are hidden.

 !!! info

     Certain packages are blacklisted because they expose one or more modules